Twirlie/discordbot/Readme.md

 # Discord Bot

 * This Rust program implements a Discord bot using the `poise` framework and `serenity` library.
-* It connects to Discord, registers slash commands, and logs command usage into a SQLite database.
+* connects to Discord, registers slash commands, and logs command usage into a SQLite database.
-* It includes commands to register application commands, display user account age, and generate random codenames.
+* includes commands to register application commands, display user account age, and generate random codenames.
-* It uses the `rusqlite` crate for SQLite interactions and `dotenvy` for environment variable management.
+* uses the `rusqlite` crate for SQLite interactions and `dotenvy` for environment variable management.
+* has a web frontend built in rust for displaying command usage in realtime

 ## build, run, watch, test